RakibMERNDev/video-tube-backend/Readme.md

 # Backend Practice

-This is a practice project using JavaScript.
+This is a practice project for backend.